forio/contour/src/documentation/quickstart.md

 * `contour.min.css`: the Forio Contour stylesheet
 * `d3.js`: the data manipulation library underlying many of Contour's visualizations
-* `lodash.js`: utilities and performance enhancements used by Contour
 * `contour.min.js`: the Contour visualization library

 See the [Get Contour](get_contour.html) page for information on how to download or reference these libraries.
 (Contour is also available from [GitHub](https://github.com/forio/contour) and [bower](http://bower.io).)